Home RecipesDesserts Pecan Apple Crumble

 by Lorena

 We often need a dessert recipe that’s easy, that’s good for serving several people and that is still yummy.
-This pecan apple crumble is one of my “saviour” desserts because it takes almost no effort to make and so far I’ve never met anyone who doesn’t like it.
-The apples turn nice and gooey in the brown sugar mix and the crumble is extremely tasty.
+This pecan apple crumble or apple crisp is one of my “saviour” desserts because it takes almost no effort to make and so far I’ve never met anyone who doesn’t like it.
+The apples turn nice and gooey in the brown sugar mix and the crumble with crunchy pecans is delicious.
 I also added walnuts to the crumble so it has a lovely crunch as well.
+It’s a simple recipe that takes advantage of apple season, making it the perfect fall dessert.

-*This recipe was originally created on March 2018 and revised on September 2020*
+*This recipe was originally created in March 2018 and revised in September 2020*

 pecan apple crumble